headzoo/surf/README.md

 fmt.Println(browser.Body())
 ```

+See the [API documentation](https://github.com/headzoo/gosurf/tree/master/docs) for more information.

 ### Credits
 GoSurf uses the awesome [goquery](https://github.com/PuerkitoBio/goquery) by Martin Angers, and was written using [Intellij](http://www.jetbrains.com/idea/) and the [golang plugin](http://plugins.jetbrains.com/plugin/5047).
+API documentation was created using [godocdown](https://github.com/robertkrimen/godocdown) by Robert Krimen.